taylor-cook/pxgrid-pyshark/README.md

 Input custom wireshark filter (leave blank to use built-in filter):
 ```
 Once analysis is completed, all parsed endpoint data is displayed with the relevant "asset" attributes which would be used to update endpoints in ISE (ex. assetName, assetVendor, ...)

-**Note** Running this pcap file test DOES NOT send any updates to ISE servers.
+**NOTE** Running this pcap file test DOES NOT send any updates to ISE servers.
 Example Output:
 ```
 #######################################